Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

 After a hearty French breakfast, say goodbye to your hosts and set out on one of the most beautiful rides of the region.
-Leaving the southern tip of Lake Annecy, you cycle along a quiet, smooth bike path as the Bauges Range rises up on one side and the Beaufortain soars on the other.
-Gorges and caves in the distance tell that the region has been inhabited by man since the Neolithic Age.
+Leaving the southern tip of Lake Annecy, you’ll cycle along a quiet, smooth bike path as the Bauges Range rises on one side and the Beaufortain Mountains soar on the other.
+Gorges and caves in the distance reveal that this area has been inhabited since the Neolithic Age.

-After a slight climb at Ugine, you leave the Haute-Savoie and meet the Arly River, which you follow to Albertville.
-Gateway to some of the best international ski areas of the Alps, Albertville hosted the 1992 Winter Olympics.
-Following your included lunch, you walk to the neighboring medieval City of Conflans.
-A French historic site and monument, the picturesque Cité de Conflans is sheltered behind 14th-century walls and offers views of the Combe de Savoie valley, and the Bauges and Chartreuse mountains like no other.
-In the afternoon continue cycling the new paved bike path that lines the Isère River into fertile farmlands.
-Here it is common to meet local farmers caring for their pépinières, or vine nurseries.
-Your ride ends in the shaded pond district called Lake de Carouge.
+After a gentle climb at Ugine, you leave the Haute-Savoie and meet the Arly River, which you follow to Albertville.
+A gateway to some of the finest international ski areas in the Alps, Albertville famously hosted the 1992 Winter Olympics.
+After your included lunch, take a short walk to the neighboring medieval City of Conflans.
+A designated French historic site and monument, the picturesque Cité de Conflans is enclosed by 14th-century walls and offers panoramic views of the Combe de Savoie Valley as well as the Bauges and Chartreuse Mountains.

-Later settle into your elegant French château, then visit the 15th-century cellar and savor a wine tasting before a delicious dinner overseen by your gracious hosts.
-It’s the perfect end of a beautiful day and an ideal venue to sample the region’s finest wines.
+Later, settle into your French château, where you’ll visit the 15th-century wine cellar and enjoy a wine tasting before sitting down to a delicious dinner prepared under the care of your gracious hosts.
+It’s a perfect end to a stunning day and an ideal setting to sample some of the region’s finest wines.

 Today's Ride Choices